Peabody Energy Corporation (BTU) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $30.60, which is $2.85 above the current price.
-BTU currently public float of 142.42M and currently shorts hold a 12.58% ratio of that float.
-Today, the average trading volume of BTU was 5.81M shares.
+BTU currently public float of 142.42M and currently shorts hold a 12.60% ratio of that float.
+Today, the average trading volume of BTU was 5.69M shares.

 BTU’s Market Performance

-BTU stocks went down by -0.75% for the week, with a monthly jump of 16.25% and a quarterly performance of 1.43%, while its annual performance rate touched 181.16%.
-The volatility ratio for the week stands at 5.47% while the volatility levels for the past 30 days are set at 7.09% for Peabody Energy Corporation.
-The simple moving average for the period of the last 20 days is 5.99% for BTU stocks with a simple moving average of 19.20% for the last 200 days.
+BTU stocks went up by 7.90% for the week, with a monthly jump of 28.18% and a quarterly performance of 8.71%, while its annual performance rate touched 159.01%.
+The volatility ratio for the week stands at 5.46% while the volatility levels for the past 30 days are set at 7.08% for Peabody Energy Corporation.
+The simple moving average for the period of the last 20 days is 11.97% for BTU stocks with a simple moving average of 28.39% for the last 200 days.

 Analysts’ Opinion of BTU